-Make your preliminary core choice based upon the power requirements of the application, the switching topology and the frequency.
-Ferrite cores are the best choice for high frequency applications.
+Make your preliminary core choice based upon the power requirements of the application, the switching topology, and the frequency.
+Ferrite cores are the best choice for high-frequency applications.
 For operation below 500 KHz, most designers will use a core material with a permeability of 2000 to 2500.
 Permeability varies significantly with temperature rise and operating flux density.
 In general, this will not affect operation of the converter as long as the core is not close to saturation as the inductance (which controls the mode of operation) is primarily determined by the air gap.
 However, temperature rise, and operating flux density will affect core losses, and this must be taken into account to ensure reliable operation.

-The core shape and window configuration is important for high-frequency transformer design to minimize losses.
+The core shape and window configuration are important for high-frequency transformer design to minimize losses.
 The winding window area should be as wide as possible to maximize winding breadth and minimize the number of layers.
 This minimizes AC winding resistance.

 - EFD and EPC cores are used when a low profile is required.